syncfusion-content/wpf-docs/wpf/Scheduler/LoadOnDemand.md

 ---
 layout: post
-title: Load appointments on-demand in SfScheduler| WPF| Syncfusion
+title: Load appointments on demand in SfScheduler| WPF| Syncfusion
-description: This section explains how to load appointments on-demand from visible date ranges in the WPF Scheduler.
+description: This section explains how to load appointments on demand from visible date ranges in the WPF Scheduler.
 platform: wpf
 control: SfScheduler
 documentation: ug